aaron-gu/UltimateTicTacToe/README.md

 I built the game using Java Swing.
 Features I would like to add are:

-* automatically checking if a board is won
+* checking if a board is won after each move
 * undo move
 * highlighting the current board to move, and disabling all other boards
 * and a more daring feature - checking if a game can be won (I imagine this would require some kind of recursion to check all possible moves)